 As mentioned, it’s crucial that your technical skills are top-notch so that you can resolve customer concerns, look up information, and respond quickly while interacting with customers.
 Knowing how to navigate the various computer programs or other relevant technical systems that you rely on at work is one of the best ways to ensure that you can deliver excellent customer service every time.

 Ultimately, customer service is all about finding solutions.
 If you can anticipate the customer’s problems and find solutions, you will succeed as a customer service agent.
 Remember, oftentimes, the customer may not even realise that they have a problem.
 The key to sales is showing them that they do have a problem and then immediately presenting them with the solution, but that’s a lesson for another day.
 For now, just remember to focus on finding solutions, and you’ll be on the right path.
 Improving your negotiation skills is something we’d always recommend because it’s all about give and take – essential skills for customer service.

 Finally, don’t be afraid to admit your mistakes.
 In fact, admitting mistakes is something you should do often, especially in customer service.
 By admitting that the company made a mistake or that you were wrong about something, you can help the customer see you as a person, and this is the most important step you can take to ensure a positive, amicable interaction.
 That said, it’s not enough to admit that a mistake was made; you still need to present a solution that rectifies that mistake.
 Let the customer know that they are right and that you’ve taken X, Y, or Z steps to resolve their concern, this will make them feel understood, and its key to delivering good customer service.
-How good are your skills?
-Take a Sales Skills Assessment and find out.

 In the UK our levels of customer service are appalling in my opinion.
 In the US consumers are happier than ever!